Denmarkʼs 2023 Must Doʼs

 The Kaunertal Valley in Austria is a land of continuous contrasts that mirror the changing seasons.
 The panoramic Kaunertal Glacier Road weaves through snow-covered forests and ends at eternal ice.
 Lush greenery, babbling brooks, and sweet-smelling pastures are all made accessible to guests with reduced mobility.
 That’s why The Kaunertal Valley was chosen as Austria’s most recent EDEN winner.
 The theme was accessible tourism.

 Every European country has natural treasures to explore, but where to begin and what to do?
-From iconic natural formations to national and regional parks, an ecotourism vacation provides the chance to experience natural settings, observe unique wildlife and support conservation efforts.

 Get your camera ready.
 Once you’ve laid eyes on Europe’s most charming mountain villages, you may not want to put it down.
 You also may not ever want to leave.
 These are the places that fairy tales are made of, only they happen to be real.
 From medieval villages in Spain to traditional timber chalets in Switzerland, to the towering mountain-side fortresses of San Marino, these small but fully functioning towns are waiting to warmly welcome visitors who appreciate their quaint style of living.